 Instead of preparing its people for peace, the supposedly moderate Palestinian Authority (PA) continues to incite the Palestinians to hate Israel and all Jews.
 Their propaganda continues to deny Jewish history in the Holy Land, especially the Jewish heritage of Jerusalem and the Temple Mount.
 The PA uses words to incite Muslim Palestinians and renounce Muslim and Christian scripture and history.
 European nations such as Britain

 Let’s start out with the basics.
 Jerusalem was NEVER part of a Palestinian State.
 There was never an independent state of Palestine.
 After the Bar Kochba revolt in 135 CE, the Romans punished the Judeans (Jews), who revolted for the third time in sixty years.
-The Romans changed the name of the country of the Jews from Judea to Syria Palaestina.
+The Romans changed the name of the Jews’ country from Judea to Syria Palaestina.
 They picked that name because of the ancient enemy of the Jews, the Philistines.
 The Philistines were destroyed about a thousand years before the Bar Kochba revolt.
 At the same time. they changed the name of the country the Romans changed the name of Judea’s capital from Jerusalem to Aelia Capitolina (literally Capitoline Hill of the House of Aelius).

 After Rome fell, the holy land was ruled by the Byzantine Empire, the Ottoman Empire, and finally, the British mandate before it again became a Jewish State in 1948.